MileHacker Logo

 Smooth Departure

 Plan your departure from Sydney with enough time.
 For international flights, arrive at Sydney Airport at least 3 hours before departure.
 For domestic flights, target 1-2 hours prior.
-Utilize online check-in if available.
+Utilize online check-in if offered.
 Australian customs is cleared before entering the international departure lounge.
 Sydney Airport provides extensive dining and shopping facilities for departing travelers.